When plantar fasciitis is so bad I can’t walk

 Recent evidence suggests that cortisone injections for plantar fasciitis might increase the risk of progression to a plantar fascia rupture.

 Generally, most cases of plantar fasciitis will improve with simple treatments such as rest, stretching, and foot strengthening exercises.
-For stubborn cases, shockwave therapy is beneficial.
-For challenging cases, a trial of an injection may help.
-We favour platelet-rich plasma rather than cortisone injections.
-Heel spurs do not need to be removed.
+For stubborn cases, shockwave therapy is a beneficial option.
+For challenging cases, a trial injection may be helpful.
+We prefer platelet-rich plasma over cortisone injections.
+Heel spurs do not typically require removal.